-Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision makers.
-The chief operating decision makers, who are responsible for allocating resources and assessing performance of the operating segments, have been identified as the Managing Director, Sales and Marketing Director and Chief Financial Officer.
+Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
+The chief operating decision maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Managing Director, Sales and Marketing Director and Chief Financial Officer.